Host–guest chemistry: Experimental techniques

 Host–guest structures can be probed by their luminescence.
 A rigid matrix protects emitters from being quenched, extending the lifetime of phosphorescence.
-In this circumstance, α-CD and CB could be used, in which the phosphor is served as a guest to interact with the host.
-For example, 4-phenylpyridium derivatives interacted with CB, and copolymerize with acrylamide.
-The resulting polymer yielded ~2 s of phosphorescence lifetime.
-Additionally, Zhu et al. used crown ether and potassium ion to modify the polymer, and enhance the emission of phosphorescence.
+In this circumstance, α\-CD and CB can be used, in which the phosphor serves as a guest to interact with the host.
+For example, when 4-phenylpyridium derivatives interacted with CB, and copolymerized with acrylamide, the resulting polymer yielded ~2 seconds of phosphorescence lifetime.
+Additionally, Zhu et al. used crown ether and potassium ions to modify the polymer and enhance the emission of phosphorescence.

 Another technique for evaluating host–guest interactions is calorimetry.

 Aspiration applications

-Host guest complexation is pervasive in biochemistry.
+Host–guest complexation is pervasive in biochemistry.
 Many protein hosts recognize and hence selectively bind other biomolecules.
 When the protein host is an enzyme, the guests are called substrates.
-While these concepts are well established in biological systems, the applications of synthetic host–guest chemistry remain mostly in the realm of aspiration.
-One major exception are zeolites where host–guest chemistry is their raison d'etre.

 Self-healing

-Self-healing mechanism of host–guest interaction by a) using host–small-guest molecule and b) host–polymer.
+Self-healing mechanism of host–guest interaction by (a) using host–small-guest molecule and (b) host–polymer.
 Redrawn from source material.

 A self-healing hydrogel can be constructed from modified cyclodextrin and adamantane.
-Another strategy is to use the interaction between the polymer backbone and host molecule (host molecule threading onto the polymer).
+Another strategy is to use the threading interaction of a host molecule onto a polymer backbone.
 If the threading process is fast enough, self-healing can also be achieved.

 Encapsulation and release: fragrances and drugs

 Cyclodextrin forms inclusion compounds with fragrances which are more stable towards exposure to light and air.
-When incorporated into textiles the fragrance lasts much longer due to the slow-release action.
+When incorporated into textiles, the fragrance lasts much longer due to the slow-release action.

 Photolytically sensitive caged compounds have been examined as containers for releasing drugs or reagents.

 Encryption

-An encryption system constructed by pillar[5]arene, spiropyran and pentanenitrile (free state and grafted to polymer) was constructed by Wang et al..
-After UV irradiation, spiropyran would transform into merocyanine.
-When the visible light was shined on the material, the merocyanine close to the pillar[5]arene-free pentanenitrile complex had faster transformation to spiropyran; on the contrary, the one close to pillar[5]arene-grafted pentanenitrile complex has much slower transformation rate.
+An encryption system constructed by pillar[5]arene, spiropyran, and pentanenitrile (free state and grafted to polymer) was created by Wang et al. After UV irradiation, spiropyran transforms into merocyanine.
+When visible light was shined on the material, the merocyanine close to the pillar[5]arene-free pentanenitrile complex had faster transformation to spiropyran, whereas the one close to pillar[5]arene-grafted pentanenitrile complex has much slower transformation rate.
 This spiropyran–merocyanine transformation can be used for message encryption.
 Another strategy is based on the metallacages and polycyclic aromatic hydrocarbons.
-Because of the fluorescence emission differences between the complex and the cages, the information could be encrypted.
+Information could be encrypted using fluorescence emission differences between the complex and the cages.

 Mechanical properties

 Although some host–guest interactions are not strong, increasing the amount of the host–guest interaction can improve the mechanical properties of the materials.
-As an example, threading the host molecules onto the polymer is one of the commonly used strategies for increasing the mechanical properties of the polymer.
+As an example, threading host molecules onto a polymer is a commonly used strategy for increasing the polymer's mechanical properties.
 It takes time for the host molecules to de-thread from the polymer, which can be a way of energy dissipation.
 Another method is to use the slow exchange host–guest interaction.
-Though the slow exchange improves the mechanical properties, simultaneously, self-healing properties will be sacrificed.
+Though the slow exchange improves the mechanical properties, self-healing properties will be sacrificed.